 Toll the bell?

 There is also the question of whether the contract “tolls” for this season, meaning that although Payton is suspended, the contract is suspended as well, leaving a year left on the original deal.
-Certainly, any player suspended in the last year of his contract does not become a free agent after suspension; he would still have a year left.
+Any player suspended in the final year of his contract does not become a free agent after suspension; he would still have a year left.
 It is unclear why Payton’s contract would not be similarly treated.

-These are just a few questions raised by the Payton contract.
+These are just a few questions raised by the Payton news.
 It is even more curious that we are discussing this in November 2012, when the NFL rejected the extension in September 2011.

-Clearly, there is more to the story here, one that will play out when Payton comes off suspension after the Super Bowl.
+Clearly, there is more to the story, which will play out when Payton comes off suspension after the Super Bowl.
 Stay tuned.